Warming Centers in Baltimore County

 Drink warm, beverages or broth to help maintain your body temperature.
 If you have any dietary restrictions, consult with your doctor.

-Dress Warmly & Stay Dry—Adults and children should wear:
+Dress Warmly and Stay Dry—Adults and Children should wear:

 A hat, a scarf or knit mask to cover face and mouth